top of page

 The noun 'pleader' is rooted in the verb 'plead,' which comes from the Old French word 'plaidier.'
 'Plaidier' was derived from the Latin word 'placitare,' which meant to plead, discuss, or debate a case or issue.
 This Latin term, in turn, was based on 'placere,' meaning to please or be agreeable.
 In the context of 'pleader,' it refers to a person who makes formal or passionate pleas, often in a legal setting.
 The etymology of 'pleader' reflects its historical association with legal proceedings and the act of presenting arguments and appeals in a persuasive manner, alluding to the original Latin concept of debating and seeking to gain agreement or favor through words and persuasion.

-Quiz: Find the meaning of the noun pleader:
+Find the correct meaning of the noun pleader:

 Try Again!